Gérard Charasse

-Gérard Charasse (born 26 March 1944 in Le Vernet, Allier) was a member of the National Assembly of France.
+Gérard Charasse (26 March 1944 – 18 June 2023) was a French politician who a member of the National Assembly of France.
 He represented Allier's 4th constituency (from 1997 to 2012).
 Then major boundary changes in 2011 reduced Allier's parliamentary entitlement from 4 constituencies down to 3 - the old 3rd constituency was in effect abolished, its name and substantially its place being taken over by the pre-2012 4th constituency.
 Charasse then successfully took the 3rd constituency (from 2012 to 2017).
 He was a member of the Radical Party of the Left; he lost his seat in the 2017 Parliamentary Elections.